 What we do in church and in ritual prayers at home is drill or repetitive training.
 And in those days when we knelt, we were training our bodies, minds and souls to enter the presence of God with adoration, awe and humility.

 By standing where we used to kneel, we now train ourselves to stand upright, taking on the posture of people who are not bound and folded up in sin but forgiven and free.
 I think these changes are a nett gain to us.

 What we do in church changes and evolves to meet the needs of today’s Christians.
 But we have lost much.
 We must be a people who can bend in the presence of the Almighty.
 However earnestly I may plead, I doubt habitual kneeling will be restored to general liturgical practice.
 In any case, I can no longer physically kneel, and as the church ages, there will be many like me.

-be aware of kneeling as a proper liturgical posture, and to ask ourselves when
+- To be aware of kneeling as a proper liturgical posture, and to ask ourselves when kneeling is appropriate.

-kneel before and after Communion and before and after the service to mark those
+- To kneel before and after Communion and before and after the service to mark those times of prayer.

 And at home review our posture for our own individual praying.
 Should we always be relaxed and comfortable in an armchair?
 Are there times when kneeling is the best posture, like my Grandad at the bedside before we commend ourselves to God’s keeping while we sleep?